Abidullah25/g.github.io/README.md

 ## Setting up
 Depending on your web browser, the set up wil be slightly different.
 But it should be pretty much the same

-Go to your browsers **settings** and set the startup page, home page and [new tab page](https://chrome.google.com/webstore/detail/new-tab-redirect/icpgjfneehieebagbmdbhnlpiopdcmna/) to [Auxiliatrium's website](https://spectrixofficial.github.io/Auxiliatrium/)
+Go to your browsers **settings** and set the startup page, home page and [new tab page](https://chrome.google.com/webstore/detail/new-tab-redirect/icpgjfneehieebagbmdbhnlpiopdcmna/) to [Q-Search's website](https://abood025.github.io/Auxiliatrium/)

 After that, you're all ready!